fbpx

 These two places are together on our list due to their proximity to each other.

 Büyük Yeni Han is located across the street from Büyük Valide Han.
 In 1764, It was built by Mustafa III.
-With an area of 5180 m2, it is the second inn building that covers over the widest area of Istanbul after Büyük Valide Han.
+With an area of 5180 m2, it is the second inn that covers over the widest area of Istanbul after Büyük Valide Han.
 You can also visit the courtyards of this inn and shop from the shops.

 10)The Basilica Cistern